12944qwerty/SkySync-HelloWorld2023/README.md

 your wifi-connected games, so be a good, law-abiding citizen, crack open your phone, and have some fun with your flight buddies.

   Looking for more?
 Join the **Sky High Society** (coming to the app store soon) for only $6.99 / month and get access to our entire suite of games!

+### Future
+Although this repository hasn't been updated, this app is still in development and will be put onto the app store in early 2024.
+This repository is just a showcase of what our hackathon project looked like, but the actual app will be closed source for now.